Bambusa - Bamboo: Planting and Growing

 There are other non-running bamboos to adopt in your garden.
 Here’s a small selection: 6 fast-growing non-running bamboos.

 Growing bamboos in pots is possible.
-Here are all our tips: Growing bamboo in pots and a short selection of the best bamboos for containers: 6 bamboos to grow in pots.
+Here are all our tips: Growing a bamboo in a pot and a short selection of the best bamboos for pots: 6 bamboos to grow in pots.

 Find our advice on: How to create a bamboo hedge?